aisari/AutofocusSAR/README.md

 # Citation

-If you find the dataset or code is usefull, please kindly cite our papers:
+If you find the dataset or code is useful, please kindly cite our papers:

 ```bib
 @article{Liu2021Fast,